soft-matter/trackpy/README.md

 ### Special Capabilities

-  * Both feature-finding and trajectory-linking can be performed on infinite videos using a fixed, modest amount of memory.
+  * Both feature-finding and trajectory-linking can be performed on **arbitrarily long videos** using a fixed, modest amount of memory.
 (Results can be read and saved to disk throughout.)
-  * Feature-finding can be performed on "images" with any dimensions, making possible some creative applications.
+  * Feature-finding works on **images with any number of dimensions**, making possible some creative applications.
-  * Currently, trajectory-linking is supported in 2 and 3 dimensions.
+  * Trajectory-linking is supported in 2 and 3 dimensions.
   * **Uncertainty is estimated** using a method [proposed in this paper](http://dx.doi.org/10.1529/biophysj.104.042457).
-  * For performance, array-intensive steps that are not available in standard scientific modules are written in C and imported.
+  * **High-performance** components (C extensions, FFTW support) are used if available.
+Since these can be tricky to install on some machines, the code will automatically fall back on slower pure Python implementations as needed.

 Installation & Dependencies
 ---------------------------